The 2 Native Wild Cats in Ohio

 Mountain lion behavior

 Mountain lions are solitary, territorial animals.
-It’s a Rarity to see 2 or more together unless during mating or in the case of a female raising young.
+It’s a rarity to see two or more together unless during mating or in the case of a female raising young.
 They have expansive home ranges.

 They have expansive home ranges.
-In fact, an adult male cougar’s home range is normally more than 100 square miles and up to 250 square miles.
+In fact, an adult male cougar’s home range usually is more than 100 square miles and up to 250 square miles.
 They will sometimes mark their territory by leaving claw marks on trees.
-They also scratch up piles of leaves and or pine needles that they urinate on as a scent marker.
-Male mountain lions fight to the death sometimes to defend their territory.
+They also scratch up piles of leaves or pine needles they urinate on as a scent marker.
+Male mountain lions sometimes fight to death to defend their territory.

 Recent Posts